pallebone/PersonalBlockListsPAllebone/README.md

 Client DNS set to PIHOLE ---> Pihole DNS set to OPNsense Firewall with relevant forwarders for domain etc configured (if using AD) ---> Opnsense DNS set to 1.1.1.2 and 1.0.0.2 (cloudflare DNS with malware blocking).
 A seperate windows DNS (AD) server is on the network that can resolve AD DNS for internal clients.
 This has pihole as a forwarder and itself as DNS/other AD controllers as per normal.
+For pihole to work you need to have conditional forwarders to the AD domain server (or auth errors will occur).
+For ease of use reccomend using windows DHCP as it can provide all relevant options via DHCP (domain etc).
+Conditional forwarders will be something like:
+(assume 192.168.1.0/24 network) create on pihole /etc/dnsmasq.d/02-custom.conf and add details (note 192.168.1.1 and 1.2 are ssumed to be the DC's in example): server=/domainhere.com/192.168.1.1 server=/domainhere.com/192.168.1.2 server=/1.168.192.in-addr.arpa/192.168.1.1 server=/1.168.192.in-addr.arpa/192.168.1.2

+after adding this file you can sudo pihole restartdns

 Typical workflow will be client - pihole - relevant DNS (either ADDNS server or firewall depending on domain/rdns queried).

 This setup allows normal internal DNS while also providing pihole blocking and in addition the firewall DNS is filtered for malware by cloudflare.
+The benefit of this is you can see requests from each indvidual client (ie rather than using pihole as a forwarder).

 A firewall rule only allows DNS ports 53, and 853 from 2 machines - the Pihole and itself on the LAN interface.
-You may also wish to block/redirect 5353.
+You may also wish to block/redirect 5353 and redirect internal DNS requests from machines that ignore DHCP dns server back to the DNS you want to use and log that on your FW.

 More to follow....